Dedekind \eta-function and quantum groups: Introduction

 \subsection{History}

 The partition function $p(n)$ of a positive integer $n$ and its numerous variants have a long history in combinatorics and number theory.
-A natural method to study these functions defined on the set of integers is considering their generating functions (for example: $\psi(x)=\sum_{n\geq 0}p(n)x^n$) to study their analytical properties, the algebraic equation they satisfy or the (quasi-)symmetries under group actions and so on.
+A basic method to study these functions defined on the set of integers is considering their generating functions (for example: $\psi(x)=\sum_{n\geq 0}p(n)x^n$) to study their analytical properties, the algebraic equations they satisfy or the (quasi-)symmetries under group actions and so on.